ReplicaTest/REPLica/documentation/TestSpecification.md

 If the field is set, the given value is _immutable_, it cannot be changed using the interactive mode.

+The semantic of `expectation` depends on the type of its value.

 ### JSON

-There is two types of values that are supported for expactations:
+There is three types of values that are supported for expactations:

+- **Booleans.** If true, use a golden value, if false, explicitly skip this source
 - **Strings.** The given string define the exact value that must be match by the output of the command (after a potential normalisation of the space if `spaceSensitive` is set to `False`).
 - **An array of strings.** It defines a partial expectation: the result of the command must contain each member of the array.
 If `spaceSensitive` is set to false, both the output and the expectations are normalized before comparison.
-- **An object.** Two fields are then considered:
-    - `parts`: it must be an array of strings, and define the partial matches (mandatory).
+- **An object.** Each entry is composed of the source that is tested (the key) and the expectation (its content).
+  The source has 2 special values `stdOut` and `stdErr` that correspond to the standard output and standard error expectations.
+  Any other key is interpreted a a **relative path** to a file to be tested.
+  If the object is empty, we just check the golden value for `stdOut` and `stdErr`.
+  The expectation for each source depends on the value, defined as follows:

+    * **Booleans.** If true, use a golden value, if false, explicitly skip this source
+    * **Strings.** The given string define the exact value that must be match by the output of the command (after a potential normalisation of the space if `spaceSensitive` is set to `False`).
+    * **An array of strings.** It defines a partial expectation: the result of the command must contain each member of the array.
+If `spaceSensitive` is set to false, both the output and the expectations are normalized before comparison.
+    * **An object**: allow the defitinion of several requirements that must all be satisfied.
+      The recognised fields are:

-    - `ordered`: a boolean that indicates if the different strings in parts should be ordered or not (optional, default is not ordered).
+        - `generated`: A boolean that indicates whether or not we use a golden value
+        - `exact`: Check for that exact string
+        - `start`: Check if the source starts with this string
+        - `end`: Check if the source ends with this string
+        - `contains`: Check if the source contains all the strings of the provided list of strings
+        - `consecutive`: Check if the source contains all the strings of the provided list of strings, in the given order.

 ### Dhall